ivan-kleshnin/kecasn/README.md

 ### Words to Case

-Each `toXyz` function expects words and produces a cased string.
+Each `toXyz` function accepts words and produces a cased string.

 #### `toCamelCase : (s : string) => string`